containers/nri-plugins/docs/resource-policy/policy/balloons.md

   balloons.
 If `true`, new balloons are created using CPUs on NUMA/die/package with most free CPUs, that is, balloons are spread across the hardware topology.
-This helps inflating balloons within the same NUMA/die/package and reduces interference between workloads in balloons when system is not fully loaded.
+This helps inflating balloons within the same NUMA/die/package and reduces interference between containers in balloons when system is not fully loaded.
 The default is `false`: pack new balloons tightly into the same NUMAs/dies/packages.
 This helps keeping large portions of hardware idle and entering into deep power saving states.
 - `preferSpreadOnPhysicalCores` prefers allocating logical CPUs (possibly hyperthreads) for a balloon from separate physical CPU cores.
-This prevents workloads in the balloon from interfering with themselves as they do not compete on the resources of the same CPU cores.
-On the other hand, it allows more interference between workloads in different balloons.
+This prevents containers in the balloon from interfering with themselves as they do not compete on the resources of the same CPU cores.
+On the other hand, it allows more interference between containers in different balloons.
 The default is `false`: balloons are packed tightly to a minimum number of physical CPU cores.
 The value set here is the default for all balloon types, but it can be overridden with the balloon type specific setting with the same name.
 - `balloonTypes` is a list of balloon type definitions.
+The order of the types is significant in two cases.

+  In the first case the policy pre-creates balloons and allocates their CPUs when it starts or is reconfigured, see `minBalloons` and `minCPUs` below.
+Balloon types with the highest `allocatorPriority` will get their CPUs in the listed order.
+Balloon types with a lower `allocatorPriority` will get theirs in the same order after them.

-The order of the types is significant in balloon CPU allocation and in choosing a balloon type for a new container.
-The first type with the highest `allocatorPriority` will get CPUs before other balloons when their `minBalloons` > 0.
-A new container without balloon annotations will be assignd to the first balloon type with matching criteria, for instance `namespaces: ["*"]`.
+  In the second case the policy looks for a balloon type for a new container.
+If annotations do not specify it, the container will be be assignd to the first balloon type in the list with matching criteria, for instance based on `namespaces` below.

   Each balloon type can be configured with following parameters:
   - `name` of the balloon type.
 This is used in pod annotations to